TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Un-fixed a Retail bug, the game is apparently relying on it's broken behavior lol.
 Manifested as: Some end of cutscene loadscreen hangs, prologue/truth post heli hallway non-trigger.
 Possibly much more.

 r115 - 2015-12-27 - public release
-Fix: AddPowerSetting, was trashing it by using same name in two variables, the perils of deminification.
+Fixed: AddPowerSetting, was trashing it by using same name in two variables, the perils of deminification.
 Possibly affected fob soldier settings.
 Powersettings to DD headgear
 Load screen splashes reverted to base game.
 Kjp did too much voodoo in respect to the Nvidia splash screen for me to be happy with touching it.